Sometimes your life can be improved by something as simple as one warm coat.

 He arrived at the plaza and looked at the city’s huge Christmas tree, decorated with what seemed to be thousands of lights and ornaments.
 He saw a TV equipment truck and a cameraman with a video camera focused on a reporter who spoke into a microphone.
 Several large piles of coats were on both sides of the reporter and alongside the tree.
 Jeremy moved closer to find out was going on.

 “We’ve received over six hundred coats so far.
 We’d like to thank the Girl Scout Troops in Contra Costa County who are helping us collect the coats tonight, and Walnut Creek Troop 90 which helped organize our drop-off site this afternoon.
 Of course, we’d especially like to thank the members of our audience for these donations.
-Your generosity will help members of our communities, those who cannot afford a new coat, to stay warm.
+Your generosity will help members of our communities, those who cannot afford to buy a new coat, to receive a donated coat to stay warm.
 This is especially important due to the much colder weather we’re experiencing here in the Bay Area.

 “Remember, we’re going to be here through eleven o’clock tonight, so please, if you live in central Contra Costa County and have a gently used coat or a new coat that you can donate, bring it to Broadway Plaza in Walnut Creek.
 You can find our drop-off location by looking for this amazing Christmas tree across from the Nordstrom department store.
-Remember, donate coats so they can be given free of charge to those in need.”
+Remember, the coats you donate are given free of charge to those in need.”

 ‘I wonder,’ he thought, ‘where they take these coats so people who need them can get them.’